Credentialing & Enrollment Services

 Physicians (MD/DO)

 Standard credentialing applies.
-Board certification status is a significant factor for specialist physicians many payers require board certification or board eligibility within a specific timeframe.
-Physicians in solo practice establishing their first payer relationships benefit most from aggressive payer prioritization and early application submission.
+Board certification status is a significant factor—many payers require board certification or eligibility within a specific timeframe.
+Physicians establishing solo practices benefit from early submission.

 Nurse Practitioners (NP/APRN)

-NP credentialing involves enrolling under the NP’s own NPI for independent billing.
-State practice authority model (full, reduced, or restricted) affects what documentation is required collaborative agreement copies are required for reduced and restricted practice states.
-PMHNP credentialing may require separate behavioral health payer enrollment distinct from general NP enrollment.
+NP credentialing involves enrolling NP's under their NPI for independent billing.
+State practice authority models affect what collaborative agreement copies are required.
+PMHNPs may require separate behavioral health payer enrollment.

 Physician Assistants (PA)